dapr/docs/daprdocs/content/en/developing-applications/ides/visual-studio-code/vscode-remote-dev-containers.md

 ---
 type: docs
-title: "Visual Studio Code Remote Dev Containers"
+title: "Visual Studio Code remote dev containers"
-linkTitle: "Visual Studio Code remote dev containers"
+linkTitle: "Remote dev containers"
 weight: 20000
-description:  "Information on how to setup a remote dev environment"
+description:  "How to setup a remote dev container environment with Dapr"
 ---

-The Visual Studio Code Remote Containers extension lets you use a Docker container as a full-featured development environment enabling you to [develop inside a container](https://code.visualstudio.com/docs/remote/containers) without installing any additional frameworks or packages to your local filesystem.
+The Visual Studio Code [Remote Containers extension](https://code.visualstudio.com/docs/remote/containers) lets you use a Docker container as a full-featured development environment without installing any additional frameworks or packages to your local filesystem.

 Dapr has pre-built Docker remote containers for each of the language SDKs.
 You can pick the one of your choice for a ready made environment.
 Note these pre-built containers automatically update to the latest Dapr release.